olvaffe/olv-notes/graphics/apis/opengl.md

   - `GL_MAX_SAMPLES` maximum number of samples supported for multisampling
     - not a impl dependent value?

-## Chapter 15: Programmable Fragment Processing
+## Chapter 15.
+Programmable Fragment Processing

+- 15.1.
+Fragment Shader Variables
+- 15.2.
+Shader Execution
+- 15.3.
+Fragment Shader Queries

+## Chapter 16

-## Chapter 17: Writing Fragments and Samples to the Framebuffer
+## Chapter 17.
+Writing Fragments and Samples to the Framebuffer

+- 17.1.
+Antialiasing Application
+- 17.2.
+Multisample Point Fade
+- 17.3.
+Per-Fragment Operations
   - Stencil and depth tests happen at fragment operation.
   - The depth buffer is used for depth test.
 It is enabled by `glEnable(GL_DEPTH_TEST)`.
   - For objects that have been drawn, their depth information is stored in the depth buffer.
 When a new object is to be drawn, only pixels with z satisfying `glDepthFunc()` are drawn.
   - Stencil are used for multi-pass rendering.
 The first pass draws some object to the stencil buffer to create a mask.
 The second pass draws another object to the color buffer with the stencil buffer as the mask.
     - e.g. a ball is reflected by the floor.
 We draw the floor to the stencil buffer.
 And then draw the reflection of the ball with the stencil buffer.
   - How to draw a scene with translucent objecsts
     1. Draw opaque objects (the scene) first
     2. Disable depth test
     3. Draw translucent objects, from farthest to nearest
   - Lesson 09 of NeHe shows a cheap way to blend an irregular RGB (no alpha) bitmap onto the scene.
 It uses `glBlendFunc(GL_SRC_ALPHA, GL_ONE)`, with the unwanted part of the bitmap being black.
+- 17.4.
+Whole Framebuffer Operations

-## Chapter 18: Reading and Copying Pixels
+## Chapter 18.
+Reading and Copying Pixels

+- 18.1
+- 18.2.
+Reading Pixels
   - `glReadPixels` reads data from the frame buffer.
+- 18.3.
+Copying Pixels
+- 18.4.
+Pixel Draw and Read State

-## Chapter 19: Compute Shaders
+## Chapter 19.
+Compute Shaders

+- 19.1.
+Compute Shader Variables
+- 19.2.
+Compute Shader Queries

-## Chapter 20: Debug Output
+## Chapter 20.
+Debug Output

+- 20.1.
+Debug Messages
+- 20.2.
+Debug Message Callback
+- 20.3.
+Debug Message Log
+- 20.4.
+Controlling Debug Messages
+- 20.5.
+Externally Generated Messages
+- 20.6.
+Debug Groups
+- 20.7.
+Debug Labels
+- 20.8.
+Asynchronous and Synchronous Debug Output
+- 20.9.
+Debug Output Queries

+## Chapter 21.
+Special Functions

+- 21.1
+- 21.2
+- 21.3
+- 21.4
+- 21.5.
+Hints
+- 21.6

-## Chapter 22:  Context State Queries
+## Chapter 22.
+Context State Queries

+- 22.1.
+Simple Queries
+- 22.2.
+Pointer, String, and Related Context Queries
+- 22.3.
+Internal Format Queries
+- 22.4.
+Transform Feedback State Queries
+- 22.5.
+Indexed Binding State Queries

+## Chapter 23.
+State Tables

+## Appendix A: Invariance

+## Appendix B: Corollaries

+## Appendix C: The OpenGL SPIR-V Execution Environment

+## Appendix D: Compressed Texture Image Formats

+## Appendix E: Profiles and the Deprecation Model

+- Deprecation Model
+  - some features are marked for deprecation in OpenGL 3.0
+  - most of them are removed from OpenGL 3.1 and are added back through `GL_ARB_compatibility`
+  - In OpenGL 3.2, removed features are only available in compatibility profile
+  - A forward-compatible context removes deprecated features, in addtion to removed features
+- Removed Features
+  - all objects must be pre-generated with `glGen*`
+  - no more color index mode
+  - GLSL 1.1 and 1.2
+  - glBegin and glEnd
+  - edge flags and fixed-function vertex processing (`gl*Pointer`, `gl*ClientState`, matrix, frustum/ortho, lighting)
+  - client vertex and index arrays (must use buffer object)
+  - `glRect*`
+  - glRasterPos
+  - non-sprite point
+  - POLYGON, QUADS, `QUAD_STRIP`
+  - PolygonMode and PolygonStipple
+  - pixel transfer modes and operations
+  - pixel drawing
+  - bitmap
+  - legacy pixel formats - alpha, luminance, intensity
+  - depth texture mode
+  - texture CLAMP mode
+  - texture border
+  - automatic mipmap generation
+  - fixed-function fragment processing (TexEnv, Fog)
+  - alpha test
+  - accumulation buffers
+  - glCopyPixels
+  - auxiliary buffers
+  - evaluators
+  - selection and feedback modes
+  - display lists
+  - glHints
+  - attribute stack
+  - unified extension string
+  - (Deprecated only) glLineWidth

 ## Legacy Concepts